This is How to Plan the Best 2 Days in Paris Itinerary

 Cathédrale Notre-Dame de Paris

 Built in the 13th century, Notre Dame is one of the most famous landmarks in the city and a must-see during your 2 days in Paris.
-Though parts are still closed since a 2019 fire caused mass destruction, you still should pop by to admire it from afar.
 It’s located on a little island in the Seine River and with charming historic neighborhoods on either side.

-When it was open, you could visit the interior for free or pay a fee to climb into the bell towers for up-close views of the gargoyles and stunning vistas of the city with the Eiffel Tower in the distance.
+The historic church is now open again after repairs from the fire a few years ago.
+You can visit the interior for free or pay a fee to climb into the bell towers for up-close views of the gargoyles and stunning vistas of the city with the Eiffel Tower in the distance.
+Make a free timed reservation to go inside if you don’t want to wait in a line.

 Sainte-Chapelle